SYNO-SY/SY_relogbot/README.md

-**RELOG BOT SYSTEM FOR ESX_MULTICHARACTER**
+# SY_relogbot

+# Relog-System

+## Description
+- Hi, this is a simple fivem script for relog system with bot (only support esx_multicharacter)
-Hello, If You Find Any Problem Regarding This Script Feel Free To Contact in Post
+- Hello, If You Find Any Problem Regarding This Script Feel Free To Contact in Post

-This is Optimized Script With Multiple Combinations Of Codes.
+- This is Optimized Script With Multiple Combinations Of Codes.

 **Dependencies**